 Each blink spreads the tear film on our eyes to moisturize them.
 Mostly complete blinks are important because only when the eyelids touch, the 3rd layer of the tear film, the lipid layer is renewed which protects the eye from the tear film evaporation.
 Conscious training of firm blinks can increase blink rate and alter incomplete blinks .
 The problem is how to non-intrusively remind us to blink more and properly.

 It can sometimes happen that the reminder does not disappear after your blink.
 In that case please test the blink detection performance.
-Eyeblink uses the state-of-the-art algorithms for face, eye and eye blink detection.
+Eyeblink uses the state-of-the-art algorithms for face, eye, and eye blink detection.
 Detection can be hindered under severe light conditions.
 Thick eyeglass frame may also compromise performance.
 Some built-in webcams do not work well because they adjust exposure based on the light conditions so in low light the camera does not have sufficient capture speed to detect eye blinks.
-Or strong light in camera view (window) causes the face to be too dark to detect blinks properly.
+Or a strong light in camera view (window) causes the face to be too dark to detect blinks properly.
 In such cases please try to follow best practices for work environment in Treatment section.

 It is all about trust.
-Any app you have installed has access to the camera and can take pictures (Windows works different as Android where you explicitly allow access to webcam.).
+Any app you have installed has access to the camera and can take pictures (Windows works differently as Android where you explicitly allow access to the webcam.).
 If you are experienced user, you can check that Eyeblink communicates with the server only during startup and those kBytes are only measurements (if enabled) and license verification.
 You can easily check that there is no communication after startup.